ethux/ethux-ai/README.md

 While using RAG to retrieve the right pacakges without to much context regarding available functions.

+The code should be exectuted in safe docker enironments to prevent any harm to the host system, while being portable and easy to deploy.

 In this README, we'll provide an explanation of ETHUX-AI and its capabilities.

 This project is inspired by: [Huggingface Blog Beating GAIA](https://huggingface.co/blog/beating-gaia)